andrasq/node-docs/elastic-pipes.md

 - app is never blocked waiting for a remote resource
 - if the remote service crashes, it delays the data but does not impact the app
 - if the app outpaces the remote service, it delays the data but does not slow the app
-- if there are transmission errors, retry and de-dup on the unique id
+- if there are transmission errors, retry and de-dup on a unique id
 - the journal file can be shipped to a central location for bulk ingestion
 - simple stats easily available from the command line (data type, data volume, size of backlog)